Bvr4/mondialrelay_pyt/README.md

 #mondialrelay_pyt
 ========

-Python Mondial Relay API V2 (WEB SERVICE DUAL CARRIER)
+A Python library to access Mondial Relay API V2 (WEB SERVICE DUAL CARRIER), in order to create shipping labels for outbound/return parcels.

 ## Installation

-Download mondialrelay_pyt as a .tar.gz or .zip from here, untar it and run:
+Install it using pip.
+In a terminal :

-    python setup.py install
+    pip install mondialrelay_pyt

 ## Usage
-Call make_shipping_label function from mondialrelay_pyt giving it a dictionary.
+Call make_shipping_label() function from mondialrelay_pyt giving it a dictionary.

 The dictionary must contain the following keys: